 The Distances box controls the use of pre-computed distances in an external distance file.
 Normally MPCluster works with straight line ("Great Circle") distances when creating the clusters.
 If you select the Hierarchical Algorithm with Median Centers, you can also provide your own pre-computed distances.
 These are provided as a table that is typically produced using our MileCharter add-in, and provide a 'distance' between every data point.
 The 'distances' could be driving distances, travel times, or actual costs.
 These tables and their use are described in more detail on the Using an External Table page.

 MPCluster can display the clusters as new layers, in a new data view that can be joined to the input data points, and/or by writing the cluster allocations to a Microsoft Excel workbook.
 These are controlled with the check boxes in the Display Options.
 At least one of these output options must be selected.
 Enabling the new layers, will also enable the option to calculate an 'overlay' that calculates sums and counts of a point layer, and writes them to the cluster boundary layer.
 These are described on the Calculating Overlay Fields page.
+Up to three names are required for the Run Name, Layer Prefix (prefix for output layer names) and Data View (used for the data view that indicates point allocations).
+Set the Use Run Name for Layer Prefix and Data View checkbox if you wish to use the same name for all three.

 Press the About button to display a standard application About Box.
 This will display the MPCluster version number and your license information.